 Conditions kind of mirrored the design.
 Solid, but not overly memorable.
-It was pretty green and lush throughout, maybe a tad on the shaggy side.
+It was pretty green and lush throughout, though maybe a tad on the shaggy side.
 A few tee boxes could use some leveling out, but they were mostly in good shape.
 The fairways didn’t provide much roll, but I always had good lies to hit from.
 The rough had good coverage.
 Not too deep, but just enough to make you work on some shots as the ball tended to sit down in it.
 The greens were firm.
 Well most were, and occasionally you’d find a surprise soft spot when you were expecting a big release.
 They rolled pretty well at medium-fast speeds.
 The bunkers were kind of a mess.
 A few had nice new sand, but were not well kept.
 Most had this dark gray hardpan sand that you wanted to avoid.
 Hopefully they’ll eventually get the new sand in all the traps and players/staff take tend to them as needed.

 Foxtail North isn’t a must-play, but it’s clear most people prefer it over South.
 For the right price, it offers an enjoyable and solid local golf experience in Rohnert Park.

 Some pictures from Foxtail Golf Club (North) (7/20/17):